Sunday, 4 June 2023

 Corsica and Bonifacio in the distance

-As we approach Bonifacio the citadel and fortifications loom high, perched overlooking the sea, guarding the entrance to a cozy narrow harbour.
+As we approached Bonifacio the citadel and fortifications loomed high, perched overlooking the sea, guarding the entrance to a cozy narrow harbour.
 The harbour moorings were choked with huge yachts and cruisers - a giant marina.

-The hotel was cramped but cute and we had a marvellous view over the harbour.
+Our hotel was right on the harbour.
+It was a little cramped but cute plus we had a marvellous view over the harbour.
 That night we dined royally.

 Entree was mussels gratin and eggplant followed by an osso buco of fish, most unusual.